schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Listen Port                            | `5335`    |
 | Do not forward private reverse lookups | `checked` |

-Forward reverse DNS lookups in the `192.168.0.0/16` range to Unbound by adding the following **Domain Override**.
+Forward reverse DNS lookups in the `192.168.0.0/16` range to Unbound by adding the following **Domain Override**s.
 We additionally make Unbound the authoritative DNS server for `corp.example.com`.

 | Domain                 | IP             | Description                                                  |
 | ---------------------- | -------------- | ------------------------------------------------------------ |